Suffolk Mind encourages people to connect with each other this Christmas after continued decline in mental wellbeing

 “It doesn’t need to be meeting with others in person, it could be a virtual meal together, a phone call or chatting to your neighbour over the fence.
 It’s important to keep connected to others, to reduce loneliness and isolation, especially at Christmas time.”

 Suffolk Mind is encouraging people to use their PenPal service – where you can write a letter and send it free of charge to the charity, and someone will write back.
-For more details about this service, click here.
+Please note, this service has now closed.

 The Suffolk Night Owls emotional helpline is also available over the Christmas period for people to call if they need to speak to someone.
 Registration for this service can be done here.